Mathieusc/Chess-Tournament-MVC/README.md

 ```

 The main menu will display:
-1 - Create a new tournament//
+1 - Create a new tournament
 2 - Load (if any) the previous tournament
 3 - Update the player's ranking
 4 - Add players to the database